 How to launder

 Surprisingly, perhaps, the best way is to boil a microfiber cloth in a saucepan on the stovetop to avoid washing with regular detergents.
-In this way, “washing” with water only, you will kill bacteria, germs, viruses without leaving any residues behind.
-Hang to dry.
+In this way, by “washing” with water only, you will kill bacteria, germs, viruses without leaving any residues behind.

 Best for general house cleaning